 Dr. Dickerman and the team can refer you for physical therapy and other rehabilitation services after spine surgery to restore function in your spine, so you can get back to a physically active lifestyle.
 They can also help you manage postsurgical pain with medications and alternative therapies.

-To find out if you’re a candidate for spine surgery, call the office of Rob Dickerman, DO, PhD, FACOS, to schedule a consultation or request an appointment online today.
+To find out if you’re a candidate for spine surgery, call the office of Neuro Texas, to schedule a consultation or request an appointment online today.